kettanaito/atomic-layout/README.md

+# atomic-layout

+## What is this?

-A single component to distribute the spacial relation in your layouts.
+A single component to distribute the spacial relation in your layouts, inspired by [Atomic design](http://bradfrost.com/blog/post/atomic-web-design) composition.

+## Why?

+Because contextually adding spacial properties to atom components makes them contextual, which kills the purpose of atom components.
+Instead, you can design layouts using the composition of areas, describing their relation.

+## How does it work?

+It's a marvellous synergy of incredible (and standardized) CSS Grid and React.

 ## Motivation